dotnet/docs-maui/docs/user-interface/controls/webview.md

 The native <xref:Microsoft.Maui.Controls.WebView> control is a `MauiWKWebView` on iOS and Mac Catalyst, which derives from `WKWebView`.
 One of the `MauiWKWebView` constructor overloads enables a `WKWebViewConfiguration` object to be specified, which provides information about how to configure the `WKWebView` object.
 Typical configurations include setting the user agent, specifying cookies to make available to your web content, and injecting custom scripts into your web content.

 You can create a `WKWebViewConfiguration` object in your app, and then configure its properties as required.
 Alternatively, you can call the static `MauiWKWebView.CreateConfiguration` method to retrieve .NET MAUI's `WKWebViewConfiguration` object and then modify it.
-The `WKWebViewConfiguration` object can then be passed to the `MauiWKWebView` constructor overload by modifying the factory method that `WebViewHandler` uses to create its native control on each platform:
+The `WKWebViewConfiguration` object can then be specified as an argument to the `MauiWKWebView` constructor overload.

+Since the configuration of the native <xref:Microsoft.Maui.Controls.WebView> can't be changed on iOS and Mac Catalyst once the handler's platform view is created, you should create a custom handler factory delegate to modify it:

 ```csharp
 #if IOS || MACCATALYST